Ten Shots at Building AI

 Status: Still alive and well.
 Send yourself a postcard today!
 My grandma does it every few months.
 Lob is the best postcard API I could find.

-Inspiration: Honestly, I'm just a big fan of quiplash, and after using convex.dev I figured I had the ability to make this in a single weekend.
+Inspiration: Honestly, I'm just a big fan of quiplash, and after using convex.dev to make MailKiwi, I figured I had the ability to make game this in a single weekend.

 The launch: I've played 30+ games with friends all over MIT, starting at a night hosted by Blake Blaze.